 Jacob Rigney – Yeah.
 I’m gonna score a lot of points here by saying my wife is absolutely right.
 Yes.
 Nailed it.
 The police can contact you, and then you might find out that you aren’t a suspect.
 That you’re merely a witness or that they just have questions about something and you didn’t even know as a crime.
-But the police might also contact you and want to talk to you because you’re their suspect.
-And they won’t always necessarily let you know that ahead of time.
+But the police might also contact you and want to talk to you because you are their suspect, and they won’t always necessarily let you know that ahead of time.
 Or at least not before you get at the table sitting there with them.
-The best clue that you’re in a situation where you need to talk to a lawyer, is if they read you your rights.
+The best clue that you’re in a situation where you need to talk to a lawyer is if they read you your rights.
 If you are in a discussion with the police and they read you your rights, that almost always means they expect you to say something that will incriminate you.
 And they want to be able to use it later.
 So, if they read you your rights, and you haven’t already consulted with an attorney, it’s almost always a good idea to consult with one.
 Now, I’ll tell you, I go into those type of consultations with an open mind.
-I don’t have any of those going on right this second, but… So, I always meet with my clients.
+I don’t have any of those going on right this second.
+I always meet with my clients.
 Listen to them.
 Listen to what they have to say.
 Stress the importance of telling me the truth about what’s going on, and then we decide together whether we think it’s a good idea or a bad idea to go talk to the police.
 And sometimes, I decide that it’s okay to go talk to the police.
-I know there are… I think there are some defense attorneys out there who will always just say, don’t ever talk to the police.
+I think there are some defense attorneys out there who will always just say, don’t ever talk to the police.
 Just don’t talk to them.
-I think there’s actually a couple of really funny guys on… it’s either Facebook or it’s on Facebook or the internet.
+I think there’s actually a couple of really funny guys on… it’s either Facebook or the internet.
 It’s somewhere.
-And they just say like: “shut the fuck up”.
-Over and over and over again on their Facebook page.
+And they just say like: “Shut the fuck up”, over and over and over again on their Facebook page.
 It’s just like the police want to talk to you, shut the fuck up.
 Just shut the fuck up.
 Like just over and over and over.
 And it’s funny the way they do it because they’re almost like mafia types with like sunglasses.
 But one of them is real short.
 The other ones real tall.
 It’s like a Laurel and Hardy thing.
 I don’t take that extreme of an approach to it.
 Let’s find out what you have to say.
-Let’s find out whether the police are confused, mistaken.
-Or, if we find out that, in fact, my client is probably guilty of a crime, then you know, we just don’t go talk to them.
+Let’s find out whether the police are confused or mistaken.
+Or, if we find out that, in fact, my client is probably guilty of a crime, then we just don’t go talk to them.
 But it depends.
 It depends on your situation.

 Kassi Rigney – And that’s why you have to talk to an attorney.
 Because it depends.
-Sometimes, you may be able… An attorney may be able to turn you from a suspect into a cooperating witness before you’ve ever faced charges.
-It’s a delicate situation.
-And a lot of people assume TV has enlightened them in a way that it has not in fact enlightened them.
+An attorney may be able to turn you from a suspect into a cooperating witness before you’ve ever face charges.
+It’s a delicate situation, and a lot of people assume TV has enlightened them in a way that it has not in fact enlightened them.
 So, consulting with an attorney.

 Jacob Rigney – Yeah.
-That’s one of the things about actually talking with the police, is that, I think, when when people go and talk to the police, they steel themselves for it.
-Right.
-They feel like okay… They’re gonna put me in this smokey little room with a big mirror, and I know the police are over there on the other side of the mirror, and they’ll be secretly recording me through the thermostat or something.
+That’s one of the things about actually talking with the police.
+When people go and talk to the police, they steel themselves for it.
+They feel like okay.
+They’re gonna put me in this smokey little room with a big mirror, and I know the police are over there on the other side of the mirror, and they’ll be secretly recording me through the thermostat or something.
 And this detective will have his tie undone.
 And he’ll be sitting there smoking.
-And it’ll… and he’ll threaten to beat me up, or he’ll slam my head off the table a couple of times during the middle of a conversation.
-And it’s almost never like that.
+And he’ll threaten to beat me up, or he’ll slam my head off the table a couple of times during the middle of a conversation.
+It’s almost never like that.
 I don’t think I’ve ever seen one like that.
 And I’ve seen hundreds of police interrogations.
 In fact, the vast majority of them use a very specific method that is taught to them in detective school.
-I don’t remember the name of it off the top… I think it’s called the… I think it’s called the Ross method or something like that.
+I don’t remember the name of it off the top… I think it’s called the Ross method or something like that.
 I can’t remember the name off the top of my head.
 But the method is pretty straightforward.
-And what they do is, they start by talking to you about things they don’t have anything to do with the crime.
+And what they do is, they start by talking to you about things that doesn’t have anything to do with the crime.
 Something that they have in common with you.
-Whether it’s an appreciation of rap music or neoclassical literature or… They ask you questions till they find something that they can talk to you about.
+Whether it’s an appreciation of rap music or neoclassical literature.
+They ask you questions till they find something that they can talk to you about.
 And then they talk to you about it for a little bit.
-And suddenly you realize this guy’s not gonna bounce my head off a table.
+And suddenly you realize this guy’s not going to bounce my head off a table.
 Spoiler alert.
 He’s not allowed to bounce your head off a table.
 This isn’t the 1930s anymore.
 And so suspects, when that happens, they kind of let their guard down.
-They’re like okay.
+They’re like, okay.
 There’s no smoke in this room.
 They told me that I can have water anytime I want.
 They’re not threatening to beat me up.
-Yeah.
-These guys seem okay, I think.
-I’ll just admit to all these crimes.
+These guys seem okay.
+I think I’ll just admit to all these crimes.
 And that happens.
 It works.
-They let their guard down, and then they start saying things that incriminate them without realizing it or without… maybe thinking they’re just not gonna get in trouble for it.
-I I don’t know.
-But it happens and it works.
+They let their guard down, and then they start saying things that incriminate them without realizing it or without maybe thinking they’re just not going to get in trouble for it.
+I don’t know.
+But it happens, and it works.

 Jacob Rigney – Right.
-They have a tendency when they use this method, to give you the impression they’re on your side or that they’re at least willing to consider your point of view.
-And that they really just want some help.
-You know what I mean?
+They have a tendency, when they use this method, to give you the impression they’re on your side or that they’re at least willing to consider your point of view, and that they really just want some help.
 They sort of appeal to your concepts or your belief in the necessity of truth and things like that.
 They make you feel like what you’re doing is in your best interest.
-Right.
-You know, this is your chance to really help yourself here.
+And that this is your chance to really help yourself.
 To really sort of get the truth out so we all kind of understand what’s really going on.
-You’re not gonna have another chance to do this.
+You’re not going to have another chance to do this.
 That’s kind of the vibe they put off.
 And its really disarming for folks even when they go in steely-eyed.
 Planning to just shake their fist at the world.
 You go in.
 They start talking to you.
 You realize they’re human.
 They’re not just there to beat you up.
 And yeah.
 You start talking.
 And it can it can go badly.
 Which is why when my clients do go give statements to the police, I go with them.
-Because another thing the police like to do sometimes is, they’ll ask your questions and if they don’t like your answer, they’ll say they don’t like your answer.
-And then they’ll leave this just long dead pause.
+Because another thing the police like to do sometimes is, they’ll ask you questions and if they don’t like your answer.
+They’ll say they don’t like your answer, and then they’ll leave this just long dead pause.

 Teri Ulm – laughter…

 Teri Ulm – Yeah.
-I feel like I gotta fill it.
+I feel like I got to fill it.

 Jacob Rigney – You feel like you have to fill the pause, don’t you?
-So, they’ll say like, “Yeah.
+So, they say things like, “Yeah.
 Well I got a completely different story from Julie, Chad.
 Julie didn’t say any of this at all.
-So…
+So…”